frankrutz/tensorflow/README.md

 Docker Desktop installed
 16 GB RAM

-# How to build the containe
+# How to build the container
 Instantiate a centos7 machine on a cloud provider

 sudo yum -y install docker